 Just an hour away from Vienna, the UNESCO World Heritage Site was built in the 1700s first as a royal palace.
 The abbey was gifted to Benedictine monks in the 11th century by the Babenberg Dynasty and it quickly turned into a fortified abbey which managed to survive the Reformation and the occupation of both Napoleon and Hitler.

 By the 18th century, the monastery church was falling into disrepair and plans were quickly made to rebuild it in the glamorous baroque style we see today.
 The abbot at the time had grand plans that were more ambitious than just renovating it, but completely rebuilding it which lasted between 1700-1740, creating the ornate masterpiece shining brightly over the Austrian countryside.
+Today, Melk Abbey is one of the top attractions to visit in Austria and makes for the perfect day trip from Vienna!

 While today Melk Abbey is open to the public and is popular with river cruise tourists, it still serves its religious purpose of training hundreds of pupils to become monks.
 While spotting a monk might not be guaranteed, the abbey offers incredible viewpoints and stunning architecture and artwork!